Murad-code/World-DB-Spring/README.md

 World-DB-Spring 'Dungeons and Debuggerss' consisting of Imogen, Murad, Selam, Irina, Howard, Patryk and Phoenix 👋.

 ## Project Overview
-This project creates a Java application that takes a CSV file which contains a List of Employees and their relevant personal details and stores the data in a MYSQL database.
-Additionally, the application has built in functionality that can identify and remove corrupted data in the file automatically, as well as the capability to allow for the user to create, update and remove specific employees.

 This project creates a Java applicaiton that uses an SQL database which contains a list of countries and cities, along with other details.
 This applicaiton allows users to query certain fields within the database, while following the spring architecture layout: Entities->Repository->Service